scolapicchioni/blazor/Lab05/readme.md

     - Change the namespace of `IPhotosRepository` and `IPhotosService` to `PhotoSharingApplication.Shared.Core.Interfaces`
 - In the `PhotoSharingApplication.Frontend.Core`,
     - Add a Project Reference to the `PhotoSharingApplication.Shared.Core`
-    - Open the `Service` and change the `using` to match the new namespaces
+    - Open the `Services\PhotosService.cs` file and change the `using` to match the new namespaces
 - In the `PhotoSharingApplication.Frontend.Infrastructure`
     - Open the `Repository` and change the `using` to match the new namespaces
 - In the `PhotoSharingApplication.Frontend.BlazorWebAssembly`